CPM’s 2023 Research Base

 CPM infers from this research that…

-Problem-Based Learning requires inviting students to make mathematical decisions and contribute substantive mathematical ideas.
-In other words, in a classroom where Problem-Based Learning is flourishing, students exercise a high level of mathematical authority by making conjectures, explaining their work and justifying their reasoning to one another, and building on each other’s ideas.
-Of course, this is unlikely to happen at the beginning of the school year in any classroom because it requires building a classroom culture that supports students in taking on more and more mathematical authority for Problem-Based Learning should support all students in exercising mathematical authority. over time.
-Mathematical authority can shift from moment to moment and day to day depending on student engagement and the mathematical ideas of the lesson, but over time, teaching for Problem-Based Learning should support all students in exercising mathematical authority.
+Problem-based learning requires inviting students to make mathematical decisions and contribute substantive mathematical ideas.
+In other words, in a classroom where problem-based learning is flourishing, students exercise a high level of mathematical authority by making conjectures, explaining their work, justifying their reasoning to one another, and building on each other’s ideas.
+Of course, this is unlikely to happen at the beginning of the school year in any classroom because it requires building a classroom culture that supports students in taking on more and more mathematical authority over time.
+Mathematical authority can shift from moment to moment and day to day depending on student engagement and the mathematical ideas of the lesson, but over time, teaching for problem-based learning should support all students in exercising mathematical authority.

 How is Problem-Based Learning different from more traditional mathematics learning?